grace-notes/website/contents/topics/abomination.md

 ---
-title: Abomination
+title: "Abomination of Desolation"
+pdf: "abomination.pdf"
+description: "In Matthew 24:15-20, our Lord Himself spoke of the \"abomination of desolation\"."
 template: lesson.jade
-published: 2014-02-20
-description: "In Matthew 24:15-20, our Lord Himself spoke of the \"abomination of desolation\"."
 ---

 In Matthew 24:15-20, our Lord Himself spoke of the “abomination of